 Tuition vouchers may be used an admitted in-state undergraduate student at the Columbus or any regional campus of The Ohio State University.
 The student may be the volunteer, or a designee of the volunteer (family member or friend).
 For questions regarding admission to the university please contact Undergraduate Admissions at 614-292-3980 or firstname.lastname@example.org.

 How do I access a tuition voucher?

 When a volunteer completes 100 hours of service and those hours have been verified, the tuition voucher will be awarded.
-The voucher must be used by the recipient, or designee, within five years of the voucher issue date.
+The voucher must be used by the recipient or a designee within five years of the voucher issue date.

 When can I use my tuition voucher?

-Tuition voucher must be submitted for redemption by the posted Fee Payment Deadline (typically one week before the semester start.)
+Tuition vouchers must be submitted for redemption by the posted Fee Payment Deadline (typically one week before the semester start).